Jimboom7/what-a-goal-viewer/README.md

 The final result for the left scoring area looks like this:
 ![After Preprocessing](https://i.imgur.com/Mx3XfBx.png)
 This image is then given to tesseract for analysis and a result with a strong confidence is accepted.
 The same applies to the right scoring area.
-For the score of the actual player the balls at the bottom of the screen are checked, because the score-message is in the center of the screen and often hidden.
+For the score of the actual player the balls at the bottom of the screen are checked, because the score notification is in the center of the screen and often hidden.
 When the balls suddenly drop to zero and the player is not dead (greyscreen) the score is accepted.

 ## Tests